 that’s when they become a program. – Bill C, founder of CMA.

-The early CMA meetings based their readings and program of recovery on that of AA and also of NA.
-Members of the fellowship worked the Steps, referring to literature and materials borrowed from AA, NA and CA. To this day such diversity has endured in the fellowship nationwide, as members refer to the experience embodied in the literature of other fellowships for guidance on working their program of recovery.
+The early CMA meetings drew upon the readings and program of recovery from AA, NA, and CA to create their own fellowship.
+Members of the fellowship worked the Steps, utilizing the literature and materials from the other fellowships for guidance.
+This diversity of experience has been maintained throughout the fellowship nationwide, with members referring to the literature of other fellowships for further insight into their program of recovery.

-The CMA movement quickly spread across the United States, with meetings popping up in San Francisco and San Diego.
-Meetings also sprang up in Salt Lake City, New York City and Phoenix in 1998.
-By 2001, CMA meetings had begun in Atlanta, Georgia, and soon thereafter meetings followed in many other parts of the country.
+The CMA movement quickly spread across the United States, with meetings popping up in San Francisco, San Diego, Salt Lake City, New York City, Phoenix, Atlanta, and many other cities in 1998.
+By 2001, CMA meetings had become firmly established in Atlanta, Georgia, and continued to expand to other parts of the country.

 Crystal Meth Anonymous, Inc.

-In 1997, the seven Los Angeles meetings formed a committee and began the process of legal incorporation as a California non-profit corporation.
-Aware that these seven meetings could not claim spiritual authority to speak on behalf of the meetings developing throughout the country, they called this committee the General Services Committee (rather than World Services).
-They also developed a new-meeting packet to help people start CMA meetings in other parts of the country.
-Initially sent via postal mail upon a written or phoned request, then made available for online download the fellowship began to grow explosively.
+In 1997, the seven Los Angeles meetings of Crystal Meth Anonymous formed a committee to begin the process of legal incorporation as a California non-profit corporation.
+Aware that these seven meetings could not claim spiritual authority to speak on behalf of all the meetings, they named this committee the General Services Committee and developed a new-meeting packet to help people start CMA meetings in other parts of the country.
+Initially sent via postal mail upon a written or phoned request, the packet was later made available for online download, allowing the fellowship to grow exponentially.

 In 2002, the IRS extended tax exempt status to Crystal Meth Anonymous, Inc., as a 501(c)3 public benefit corporation.
-With the recognition of CMA’s non-profit status, the original general services group in Los Angeles began seeking ways to open the collective voice of the fellowship to participation from groups worldwide.
-An advisory committee, the “Structural Reorganization Committee”, formed to study the service structures of other fellowships, contacts groups around the country for their input, and eventually proposes that CMA’s bylaws be changed and a new service structure that was ratified in February 2006.
+The original General Services group in Los Angeles began seeking ways to open the collective voice of the fellowship and gain participation from groups worldwide.
+An advisory committee, the “Structural Reorganization Committee”, was formed to study the service structures of other fellowships and contact groups around the country for their input.
+Eventually, they proposed that CMA’s bylaws be changed, resulting in a new service structure that was ratified in February 2006.
 This revision of CMA’s bylaws endowed the fellowship with a Board of Trustees comprised of members from around the country, allowing CMA to better align with the diversity and reach of the fellowship.

 The Fellowship of CMA Grows

-For the past few years a discussion existed: “Is CMA a fellowship or a program?”
-At the first General Service Conference, the following statement was adopted; “The Fellowship of Crystal Meth Anonymous works a Twelve Step program of recovery.
+The conference ultimately adopted the statement that “The Fellowship of Crystal Meth Anonymous works a Twelve Step program of recovery.
 We have not felt the need to elaborate in great detail a specific CMA approach to the Twelve Steps: too many other excellent outlines already exist for following these spiritual principles.
 But our experience has shown that without the Steps we could not stay sober.”